About SNEB Student Membership

 6. CPE Credits and Access to Webinars.
 Most webinars are both free to members and count as CPE units for Registered Dietitians.

 7. Subscription to Journal of Nutrition Education & Behavior.
-Enjoy a 10-issue hard copy and online subscription to the Journal of the Nutrition Education & Behavior with cutting edge research in applied nutrition.
+Enjoy a subscription to the Journal of the Nutrition Education & Behavior with cutting edge research in applied nutrition.

 8. Listserves and Directory – Connection to Experts.
-SNEEZE is the official listserv of SNEB.
-This online forum allows members and the SNEB leadership to share information on SNEB and nutrition topics.
+This online forums allows members and the SNEB leadership to share information on SNEB and nutrition topics.
 It is popular among members as a way to keep abreast of what nutrition professionals and public policy leaders are thinking, get answers to research and other work related questions, find resources, network with other nutrition professionals, obtain information about job opportunities, receive public policy updates, and feel connected to the SNEB membership.

 9. Your Voice: Advisory Committee on Public Policy (ACPP).
 SNEB regularly participates in public policy activities as they relate to the mission and vision of the Society.
 By being actively involved in the conversation, SNEB can make change happen!
 SNEB works with candidates and members of Congress to advance SNEB’s public policy priorities and raise SNEB’s profile.
 As an SNEB member, you have access the weekly policy update from the Society for Nutrition Education and Behavior Advisory Committee on Public Policy.
 ACPP helps members write letters to congressmen and meet lawmakers, and provides members with the resources and support to do so.